 If the space you give them does not allow them to sit, stand, lie comfortably, and walk in a normal way, then your space is not big enough for them.
 They should be allowed exercise and to rest comfortably accordingly to the regulations given by the humane society.

 These rules are like kennel or cage rules.
-The height is entirely designed to prevent even the best jumpers from escaping a dog run.
+The height is entirely designed to prevent even the best jumpers from escaping an outdoor run.
 The roof absolutely helps here.
 The last rule of a DIY run is to have enough shaded space for your puppy to lie down at any time of the day and be out of the sun.

 What about a Dog Run Cable?